rarya618/article-api/README.md

 - GET `/tags/{tagName}/{date}` returns the list of articles that have that tag name on the given date and some summary data about that tag for that day.

 ## Assumptions
-- The API only accepts and responds with JSON objects
+- The API only accepts and responds with JSON objects.
-- Efficiency was taken into consideration, so the code runs in O(n^2) time
+- Considering efficiency, the code runs in O(n^2) time.
+- The API requests received will be in continuous order.
+- The articles are not subject to deletion.

 ## Error Handling
-The API is meant to respond with JSON objects, which is why the errors are also thrown as JSON objects.
+The API is meant to respond with JSON objects, so the errors are also thrown as JSON objects.

 ### List of errors
-- Tag name not provided
+- Tag name not provided (Error 400)
-- Invalid date: should have exactly 8 characters
+- Invalid date: should have exactly 8 characters (Error 400)

 ## Tests
 ### Test 1: Standard POST requests